$\sigma$-locales in Formal Topology

-\begin{remark} The term ``Constructive Mathematics'' refers, as it is well known, to a ``variety'' rather than just one foundational theory.
-In this paper we adopt a position which is as neutral as possible with respect to the different foundational choices.
-Pragmatically, we shall try to provide definitions and proofs in such a way that they remain valid and meaningful within virtually any foundations.
-This automatically forces us to abandon the so-called Law of Excluded Middle (LEM), the full Powerset Axiom (PA), and the full Axiom of Choice (AC).
-On the contrary, we shall need the Axiom of Countable Choice $AC_\omega$
+\begin{rem} The term ``Constructive Mathematics'' refers, as it is well known, to a variety of foundational approaches ranging from intuitionistic type theories to constructive set theories, from topos valid mathematics to constructive mathematics à la Bishop.
+Pragmatically, we shall try to keep ourselves as neutral as possible with respect to the different foundational choices and hence to provide definitions and proofs in such a way that they remain valid and meaningful within virtually any foundations.
+In this paper this would be possible only up to a certain extent, as we shall need the Axiom of Countable Choice $AC_\omega$

 for every set $X$ and every relation $R\sub\N\times X$.
-If asked for a concrete theory satisfying these features, we would suggest the (extensional level of the) Minimalist Foundation \cite{maietti, maietti-sambin} augmented with $AC_\omega$. \end{remark}
+Apart from this, our position automatically forces us to abandon the so-called Law of Excluded Middle (LEM), the full Powerset Axiom (PA), and the full Axiom of Choice (AC).
+Also, we will have to consider general collections which cannot be assumed to be sets, an important example being powersets.
+Of course, only a formal theory can clarify what is precisely meant by a set.
+Here we just need the existence of the set of natural numbers together with its initial (finite) segments, and we need the class of sets to be closed under disjoint union, exponentiation and quotients.
+If asked for a concrete theory to be assumed as a foundations, we would suggest the (extensional level of the) Minimalist Foundation~\cite{maietti, maietti-sambin} augmented with $AC_\omega$. \end{rem}

 A subset $D\sub S$ is {\bf detachable} if there exists an operation $\chi_D:S\to 2$ (the characteristic function of $D$), where $2$ is the set $\{0,1\}$ of Boolean values, such that $x\in D\Leftrightarrow \chi_D(x)=1$.